 This is a site about my parents, Peter and Marcy Hartman, and my brother Jay, and me.
 Especially when I was a kid.

-For now, it’s specifically for posting a set of letters that my family wrote to Peter’s parents in the 1960s, 1970s, and 1980s.
+For now, it’s specifically for posting a set of letters that my family wrote to Peter’s parents from 1968 through 1996.

 (For letters that Marcy wrote to her parents before I was born, see my site about Marcy.)

-I’m posting about three letters a week throughout 2022 and early 2023.
+I digitized and annotated and posted about three letters a week here throughout 2022 and early 2023.

 If you want a better sense of where all the referred-to places are and how much we moved around, see the map of places we lived.